republik/plattform/src/components/AudioPlayer/docs.md

 Props:
 - `src`: An object representing the audio's source with these keys:
--- `mp3`: The mandatory mp3 source URL of the audio.
+-- `mp3`: The mp3 source URL of the audio.
 -- `aac`: The aac source URL of the audio.
 -- `ogg`: The ogg source URL of the audio.
 - `size`: optional, `narrow` or `tiny`.